FE8Dev/FE8RProject/FE8_arsenals.md

 * Barrier Knight(from Knight -> Great Knight)
 * Duke Knight(from Sword Cavalier -> Paladin)

+## Axe
+Water and Wind axe that uses Speed and Skill instead of Strength for damage.
+It shoves enemies and has a cleave effect.

+### Earliest access
+* Great Knight(from Knight)
+* General(from Knight)
+* Hero(from Mercenary)

+### Other access
+* Blademaster(from Mercenary -> Highlander)
+* Black Knight(from Knight -> Baron)
+* Barrier Knight(from Knight -> Baron)

 ---
 # Gilliam

 ## *Lance*
-A heavy lance.
+A heavy lance that also uses Defense for damage.
+It has a Provoke effect.
 From its second version onwards, it inflicts Curse and Shadow on the enemy.

 *If he promotes to Catapult from Siege Knight it will be lost.*

 ## *Sword*
-Starts as a normal Blade.
+Starts as a normal Blade that also uses Skill for damage and has a Provoke effect.

 From its second version onwards, it also inflicts Breach and Rock Punctures and becomes effective against Armor units.